NeoASJ/Inventory-management-system/README.md

 Tkinter Inventory Management System
 ```
- 👇👇DEMO VIDEO AVAILABLE AT END  THIS PAGE
+ 👇👇DEMO VIDEO AVAILABLE AT END OF THIS PAGE
 ```

 Project Overview